danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 date: 2018-01-10T18:45:12+07:00
 ---

-In part 3, we saw how we could leverage django rest framework to build an API for our chat app, In this part we're going to connect our Vue frontend to the `API` we built.
+In part 3, we saw how we could Leverage django rest framework to build an API for our chat app, In this part we're going to connect our Vue frontend to the `API` we built.
 At the end of the part we should have a complete chat application with a URL that we can share to friends we want to chat with.

 If that excites you buckle up, shift into high gear and let's go!